 (An example of a subdomain)

 A parked domain is a domain that is registered but does not have a web hosting account – it simply points to an existing domain.
-It is an additional domain you own that directs visitors to the domain name it is “parked” on top of.
-If visitors type in the address of a parked domain name into their browser, they will be redirected to the main domain name and will see exactly the same information they would get if they had typed in the main domain name address.
+It is an additional domain you own that redirects all visitors to the domain name it is “parked” on top of.
+If visitors type the address of a parked domain name into their browser, they will be redirected to the main domain name and will see exactly the same page they would get if they had typed in the main domain name address.